-As well as the obvious military element, there is also an allied civilian structure that effectively acts as the backbone of the organisation.
+As well as the obvious military element, there is also an allied civilian structure that effectively acts as the backbone of the RAF Air Cadets.
 Civilian Welfare Committees determine the running of the Air Training Corps from squadron level through to representation on the Air Defence Council.
-Each squadron has one, comprised of parents, guardians and friends, its role being to assist the squadron’s Commanding Officer, raise funds and ensure the squadron maintains direction.
+Each squadron has one, comprised of parents, guardians, and friends, its role being to assist the squadron’s Commanding Officer, raise funds and ensure the squadron maintains direction.

-Many parents, guardians and friends get a great deal of enjoyment and fun out of assisting ‘their’ squadron as members of the Civilian Welfare Committee.
-Our committee meets once every three months under the direction of a Chairman, Secretary and Treasurer.
-We are always willing to accept offers of extra help – even if you can’t commit to regular or long-term assistance.
+Many parents, guardians, and friends get a great deal of enjoyment and fun out of assisting their local squadron as members of the Civilian Welfare Committee.
+Our committee meets once every three months under the direction of a Chairperson, Secretary, and Treasurer.
+We are always willing to accept offers of extra help - even if you can't commit to regular or long-term assistance.